 For mini-split air conditioners, this code can also represent voltage issues.
 In other cases, it’s pointing you to a circuit problem with the outdoor temperature sensor.

 An E6 error code can also refer to a communication problem between the two units, similar to an E1 code.
 It could also be a problem with one of the temperature sensors.

 P4 – Compressor Drive Error / High Temperature

-A P4 error code will usually be related to your mini splits compressor system, located within the outdoor unit.
-When the compressor drive is not working, the most likely reason is excessively high temperatures.
-A high temperature at the discharge line may also result in a P4 code.
+A P4 error code will generally be connected to your mini-splits compressor system, located within the outdoor unit.
+When the compressor drive is faulty, the most likely culprit is excessively high temperatures.
+A high temperature at the discharge line can also trigger a P4 code.

 P6 – Compressor Switch Open or Drive Board Failure

-When temperatures rise above safe levels, a safety switch will protect the electrical components of your mini split system, including any components that control the outdoor compressor.
-If this switch is open, the P6 code could appear.
-You may also find the P6 code if the compressor is facing high or low pressure concerns.
+When temperatures exceed safe levels, a safety switch will protect the electrical components of your mini-split system, including any components that manage the outdoor compressor.
+If this switch is open, the P6 code can appear.
+You may also find the P6 code if the compressor is struggling with high or low pressure concerns.

-Don’t forget that in general, error codes are specific to each model of a Lennox mini split system.
-Your manual will offer a guide for these error codes and what they should mean.
-But since many of these codes start with electrical problems, professional experience is often needed.
+Don’t forget that in general, error codes are specific to each model of a Lennox mini-split system.
+Your manual will have a guide for these error codes and what they should mean.
+But since many of these codes stem from electrical problems, professional experience is typically necessary.

-AC Sales can deliver fast and affordable ductless mini split repair.
-Whether you own a mini split AC system or a mini split heat pump, our technicians can quickly diagnose your specific problem.
+AC Sales can deliver fast and affordable ductless mini-split repair.
+Whether you own a mini-split AC system or a mini-split heat pump, our technicians can quickly identify your specific problem.

 To schedule an appointment, give us a call at (337) 234-2345 today.